Buy Breakdown Cover

 You should check the brake fluid level at least weekly.
 You should be able to do so by sight alone, without removing the cap.
 However, do not rely on a dashboard warning light to inform you that the level has dropped to a dangerous level.

-How often should my brake fluid need topping up?
+How often does brake fluid need topping up?

 The brake fluid level will drop slightly as the braking system's friction parts wear naturally.
-A sudden drop should be investigated immediately, because it suggests strongly that there is a potentially lethal leak.
+A sudden drop should be investigated immediately, because it suggests strongly that after topping up brake fluid there is a potentially lethal leak.

 Is all I have to do is check the brake fluid level?